When your employees share company content on social media, it drives more reach, more engagement, and more trust than branded posts ever could.

 Find out more about how employee advocacy can help generate new content ideas in this podcast episode! 🎧👇

-5. Employee Participation and Adoption
+5. Employee Participation and Adoption: Monitor Adoption and Retention

 We’ve already briefly covered this, but it’s integral to the success of your program.